brienc23/ICE01_partB_AY23/README.md

 # SY202 AY23 ICE01 Part B

-Students will analyze code of this program an modify it to gain understanding of C++ programming using the Keil Studio cloud compilier.
+Students will analyze code of this program and modify it to gain understanding of C++ programming using the Keil Studio cloud compilier.

 ## Application functionality